 For the entire length of the platform, visitors can experience incredible views of yet another gorgeous perspective of Lower Manhattan and the New York Harbor.

-Photographer ideas: This is an ideal spot to capture the city lights at night for a long exposure.
+NYC Photography: This is an ideal spot to capture the city lights at night for a long exposure.

 We also saw some people helping set up for what looked like a potential marriage proposal.
 Kudos to that guy for choosing the most beautiful location in NYC!